Missouri flag

 Additional notes

-1,000 instructional hours per school year (July 1–June 30) — 600 in core subjects, 400 of those taught at home.
-If you're withdrawing a child from public school, send a written withdrawal letter first to avoid a truancy investigation.
+1,000 instructional hours per school year (July 1 to June 30): at least 600 in the core subjects (reading, language arts, math, social studies, science), and 400 of those 600 core hours at your regular home location.
+The remaining 400 hours can be any subject.
+If you're withdrawing a child from public school, send a written withdrawal letter to the district first to head off a truancy or educational-neglect inquiry, and keep a copy.
 Sample letters: FHE-MO (fhe-mo.org), HSLDA (members only), or from your Homeschool Fox account once you sign up.

 Frequently asked questions